AgathaZareth/PHASE2_PROJECT/README.md

     - linearity checks to show the relationship between Sale Price and features used
     - a homoscedasticity check of the final model.

-Finally, there are three feature-specific effects on Sale Price stated in the __Final Recommendations__ sections
+Finally, there are three feature-specific effects on Sale Price stated in the [Recommendations](https://github.com/AgathaZareth/PHASE2_PROJECT/blob/main/README.md#recommendations) section.

 ## Business Problem